 Rome was not always free.
-It actually began about 700 BC but was not a republic until nearer 509 BC, when it threw out the Tarquinian rulers in a revolution against unwarranted usurpation.
-It took a tremendous unselfish effort on the part of a large number of people to accomplish that feat.
-They established, at first, a government much like
+It actually began about 700 BC.
+It did not become a republic until nearer 509 BC, when it threw out the Tarquinian rulers in a revolution against unwarranted usurpation.
+It took a tremendous unselfish effort on the part of a large number of people and their unselfish neighbors to accomplish that feat.
+They established, at first, a government much like that of early Israel.
+It was based on a polis of families with patriarchal "representation" and local "voluntarism".